jgspires/Joao-Gabriel-Setubal/README.md

 <h1>Hello there! 👋</h1>
 <h3>Welcome to my personal GitHub, feel free to look around!</h3>

 <p>I am João Gabriel, a software developer and engineer with a love for backend development, software architecture, and engineering.
-Designing experiences, managing people and seeing people enjoy what I helped create is what drives me the most.</p>
+Solving problems, improving myself, and seeing people enjoy what I helped create are the things that drive me the most.</p>

 - 🔧 I currently work with TypeScript and Node.js developing RESTful APIs in a microservice environment.
 Beyond that, I'm constantly working on a couple of personal projects using C++, JavaScript, Node.js and other tecnologies.
 Always striving to keep myself up to date.